 Personally, you probably have some sort of disability insurance that keeps your personal finances afloat in case you experience a horrific accident.
 The same is true for your business.
-There a a variety or insurance policies that will protect you and your business from injuries, property damage, your vehicle, employees, and from natural disasters.
+There a a variety or insurance policies that will protect you and your business from injuries, damage, and natural disasters.

 Angela Ruth has an excellent post on the different types of insurance that small business owners should know about.